 The challenges ahead:

 Despite all the work the aforementioned employers and others like them are doing, there are still plenty of challenges.
-A report form PwC surveyed 3,600 female professionals worldwide to get a sense of how women feel about the challenges they face in the workplace.
+A report from PwC surveyed 3,600 female professionals worldwide to get a sense of how women feel about the challenges they face in the workplace.

 One of the most interesting findings is that 44% of women felt nervous about the impact of having a family on their careers.
 And despite maternity leave being offered 48% of new mothers felt overlooked for promotions and special projects upon their return to work.